rshah26-pm/snowboarding-assistant/README.md

 ![Example chat screenshot](assets/example-4-mini.png)

 ## Quick Start
-We currently only support running the assistant locally on MacOS (Sonoma).
+### Hosted on Streamlit:

+To play with the Snowboarding Assistant, you can use the hosted version at [snow-ai.streamlit.app](https://snow-ai.streamlit.app).

+### Running locally:

+Alternatively, you can run the Snowboarding Assistant locally.
+It's been tested on MacOS (Sonoma) with Python 3.11.
 Inference only on Groq since snowboarders love blazing fast responses (i.e., inference) :wink:
 #### Step 1
-First, you can set your Groq API key in the environment variables:
+First, set your API keys in the environment variables:
 ```
 export GROQ_API_KEY=<your-groq-api-key>
 export TAVILY_API_KEY=<your-tavily-api-key>